HaberkornJonas/Perforce-Server-On-Docker-For-Unreal/README.md

 ## Sources

-This is based on the work of ambakshi on his repo [docker-perforce](https://github.com/ambakshi/docker-perforce/tree/master/perforce-server)
+This is based on the work of ambakshi on his repo [docker-perforce](https://github.com/ambakshi/docker-perforce)
 It is also based on the changes described by Froyok in his repo [froyok-perforce](https://github.com/Froyok/froyok-perforce) and documented in his [article](https://www.froyok.fr/blog/2018-09-setting-up-perforce-with-docker-for-unreal-engine-4/page.html)

+## Disclaimer

+I decline any responsibility in case of data loss or in case of a difficult (or even impossible) maintenance if you use this solution.
+I did this as a hobby for a small project with frieds, nothing serious or professional.
+If you still want to use it for your project, I would suggest you to setup or do regularly backups of your project.